uunibic/aix/README.md

 ## Purpose

-The only purpose to fork this project was to use it as a library by exporting runner.
+The only purpose to fork this project was to use it as a library by exposing runner.
 Thanks to the [ProjectDiscovery](https://projectdiscovery.io/) team for releasing out AIx.

 ## Acknowledgements